e-comas/e-comas.com/_posts/2022-04-29-prime-day-2022-everything-you-need-to-know-about-amazons-big-event.md

 As well as deals, you should consider your advertising – more about that below.

-Finally, make sure your inventory is ready for extra demand, and check the shipment deadlines below.
+Finally, make sure your inventory is ready for extra demand, and check the shipment deadlines.

 ### What kind of deals can I use?